-The City of Sedona's 2022 year-round population was 9,844, whereas there is an estimated 3 million visitors annually\.
-Sedona's population has been declining since 2000.
-On the other hand, the surrounding Verde Valley region saw an 18.5% population growth during the same period.
+The City of Sedona's 2022 year-round population was 9,844, whereas there is an estimated 3 million visitors annually.
+Sedona's population has been declining since 2000 (Figure 1.1).
+On the other hand, the surrounding Verde Valley region saw an 18.5% population growth during the same period (Figure 1.2).

-\ Population: City of Sedona estimate based on the 2020 U.S. Census Visitation estimate: City of Sedona Tourism Program
+Population: City of Sedona estimate based on the 2020 U.S. Census Bureau Visitors: City of Sedona Tourism Program